dlt-hub/dlt/docs/website/blog/2024-06-12-from-pandas-to-production.md

 But if you want to load pandas dfs to production databases, with all the best practices built-in, check out this [documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/arrow-pandas) or this colab notebook that shows [easy handling of complex api data](https://colab.research.google.com/drive/1DhaKW0tiSTHDCVmPjM-eoyL47BJ30xmP#scrollTo=1wf1R0yQh7pv).

+Here are the best practices: [wishlist becomes reality](#our-dream-a-tool-that-meets-production-pipelines-requirements)

 Or check out more resources [at the end of the article](#call-to-action)
 :::